Brenda / Chef Proprietor

 Libby / Proprietor

-Libby is the co-owner of Brenda’s French Soul Food, the proud wife of Brenda, and mom to their children Aurora and Leo.
+Libby is the co-owner of Brenda’s French Soul Food.
+She is the proud wife of Brenda, mom to their children Aurora and Leo, and stepmom to Brenda's son Max.
 Born and raised in Iowa, Libby considered herself a meat and potatoes girl—until the day she met and fell for her amazing chef of a wife, who opened her eyes (and mouth) to some of the most dynamic, delicious, and sexy food in San Francisco.

-In 2007, Brenda convinced Libby to leave her illustrious career as an academic and help her open a small, humble restaurant.
-One incredibly successful restaurant, wedding, and beautiful baby girl later, Libby considers herself to be one of the luckiest restaurateurs in San Francisco.
+In 2007, Brenda convinced Libby to leave her illustrious career as an academic to help open a small, humble restaurant.
+With the successful opening of two additional restaurants and the wonderful family they’ve created together, Libby considers herself to be one of the luckiest restaurateurs in San Francisco.

 Luciano / Chef de Cuisine